sodazone/ocelloids-sdk/examples/README.md

 # Ocelloids SDK Examples

+The Ocelloids SDK Examples provide demonstrations of the various functionalities offered by Ocelloids.
+They serve as a reference for integrating Ocelloids into your own projects.

+## Running the Examples
-The demo applications have shebangs to be executed with [ts-node-esm](https://typestrong.org/ts-node/).

-Alternatively, you can run them with [bun](https://bun.sh).
+The demo applications have shebangs to be executed with [ts-node-esm](https://typestrong.org/ts-node/) or can run with [bun](https://bun.sh).

-## Examples
+Here are the available examples and their corresponding commands:

 | Application            | Command                          |
 | ---------------------- | -------------------------------- |